IngoKl/python-programming-for-linguists/2020/data/data.md

 * simple.txt contains one sentence that can be easily tokenized using a whitespace tokenizer.
 * challenge.txt contains two sentences that pose some challenges for a tokenizer.

+## numerical

+This folder contains numerical data to experiment with libraries such as `Pandas`.

+* pandas_demo.csv is a comma-separated values file (separator: `,`) that contains four rows of numerical demo data.

 ## Downloadable Data

 ### Corpus of Contemporary American English (COCA)